 No change should there be in the creation of Allah [Quran 30:30]

-The term ‘correct religion’ [الدِّينُ الْقَيِّمُ] has been used in the Quran at 9:36, 12:40, 30:30, 30:43 and and surmised in 98:5 as ‘And they were not commanded except to worship Allah , [being] sincere to Him in religion, inclining to truth, and to establish prayer and to give zakah.
+The term ‘correct religion’ [الدِّينُ الْقَيِّمُ] is defined in the Quran at 9:36, 12:40, 30:30, informed about the consequences in 30:43, and surmised in 98:5 as ‘And they were not commanded except to worship Allah , [being] sincere to Him in religion, inclining to truth, and to establish prayer and to give zakah.
 And that is the correct religion.’

 The Quran 2:200-210 discusses the types of pilgrims who undertake the Hajj.
 Then Q2:204-206 inform us: And of the people (is the one) who pleases you (with) his speech in the life (of) the world, and he calls to witness Allah on what (is) in his heart, and he (is) the most quarrelsome (of) opponents.
 And when he turns away he strives in the earth to spread corruption [in it], and destroys the crops and progeny.
 And Allah (does) not love [the] corruption.
 And when it is said to him "Fear Allah," takes him (his) pride to [the] sins.
 Then enough for him (is) Hell - [and] surely an evil [the] resting-place.

 The Quran 2:208 then commands us thus: O you who believe[d]!
 Enter in Islam completely, and (do) not follow footsteps (of) the Shaitaan.
 Indeed, he (is) for you an enemy open.